Make an ABC Nature Book

 What You Do:

 - Tell your child that her mission is to find one object in nature for every letter of the alphabet.
-(For example, A=ant, B=bug, C=caterpillar, D=dandelion, etc.) Be sure that whatever your child finds can fit inside your Ziploc bag or, if it is a living insect, into the glass jar (you should cover the jar with a piece of aluminum foil, and prick a few holes into the foil so that the creature can get air).
+(For example, A=ant, B=bug, C=caterpillar, D=dandelion, etc.) Be sure that whatever your child finds can fit inside your plastic bag or, if it's a living insect, into the glass jar (you should cover the jar with a piece of aluminum foil, and poke a few holes in the foil so that the creature can get air).
 It may be difficult for your child to find objects that correlate with every letter (“z” and “x” are particularly challenging), so help your child.
 If she doesn't complete the entire alphabet, have no fear.
-You can talk with your child about other things found in nature, such as zebras.
+Now you have an opportunity to introduce her to some new creatures, increasing her vocabulary.
+Talk with your child about some of the many things found in nature that start with difficult letters.
+A few we came up with are: xanthareel, xantus, zonure, and zemni.

 - Spice this activity up by using binoculars to play "I Spy" by saying "I Spy, with my little eye, a caterpillar which starts with C!"
 This will help both your child's science observation skills and her reading/phonics skills by pointing out the first letter of each object's name.